amadejsky/README/README.md

     <h1 align="center">Hi 👋, I'm Adrian</h1>
     <h2>Java/Spring/Thymeleaf/Angular/Firebase/TypeScript/PLSQL |Database Experienced| <br>🎓Computer Science Student Seeking for a new opportunities.</h2>
 <h3 align="center">
- I am a final-year Computer Science student at the John Paul II Catholic University of Lublin, specializing in Programming.
+    I have recently graduated with a Bachelor's degree in Computer Science from the John Paul II Catholic University of Lublin, specializing in Programming.
 With almost a year of experience working with databases, I have developed an in-depth understanding of code and technology.
-Working on various programming projects has sharpened my analytical and problem-solving skills.
-I am committed to constantly expanding my knowledge and seeking answers to challenging questions, which I believe will significantly contribute to achieving the company's goals.
-My academic background provides me with a unique problem-solving approach to development
+My involvement in projects such as Green Energy Around Me, enhancing accessibility to electric vehicle charging stations, and Medical Management System, optimizing healthcare workflow efficiency, has sharpened my analytical and problem-solving skills.
+I strive to expand my knowledge and solve challenging problems, aiming to contribute significantly to achieving the company's goals.
 </h3>
 <br>
 📫 How to reach me: